 Logan work for Alkali Transigen, a company that stole mutant DNA and cloned their own, hence X-23.
 Alkali Lake is actually the location of the underground facility where William Stryker made Wolverine.
+10 Dr. Rice

 Dr. Rice, Alkali Transigen's resident mad scientist, mentions he's the son of the Dr. Rice who experimented on Wolverine back in the day.
 In fact, he's one of the doctors Wolverine killed after emerging with his new adamantium claws.

 In the cell phone footage of Alkali Transigen, the company is shown to have collected DNA from Christopher Bradley, as